emily-palaska/mosaic/results/synthesis/query1x.md

 >pls2 is a PLSRegression object that is used to fit the data and predict the output.
 - B:<br>
 >B is a matrix of size (q, p) where q is the number of components and p
-- data:<br>
->Variable data is a dataset that contains information about the digits in the MNIST dataset.
-- digits:<br>
->It is a variable that is used to store the digits of the image.
-It is a 2
-- n_samples:<br>
->It is the number of samples in the dataset.
-In this case, it is 1797.
-- len:<br>
->len is a built-in function that returns the length of an object.
-In this case, it is
 - make_pipeline:<br>
 >make_pipeline() is a function in scikit-learn that allows us to create a pipeline of machine
 - classifiers:<br>